fhcrc/microbiome-demo/README.md

 This demo can be downloaded [here](http://github.com/fhcrc/microbiome-demo/zipball/master).
-You will need to download v1.1 pplacer as well.
-There is a `download.sh` script in the bin directory which will get it, or you can visit the [pplacer website](http://matsen.fhcrc.org/pplacer/).
+You will need to download the v1.1 pplacer suite as well.
+There is a `download.sh` script in the bin directory which will get it, or you can visit the
+[pplacer website](http://matsen.fhcrc.org/pplacer/).

-You will then need to put pplacer and guppy in your [path](http://www.linuxheadquarters.com/howto/basic/path.shtml).
+You will then need to put pplacer, guppy, and rppr in your [path](http://www.linuxheadquarters.com/howto/basic/path.shtml).